furkangildir/symfonyEcommerceSite/README.md

 MNM Shop
 ==========

-This repository contains all the code about the tutorial: Building a Shopping Cart with "Symfony 4.4".
+This repository contains all the code about the tutorial: Building a E-commerce Site with "Symfony 4.4".

 !['Shopping Cart View'](img/MNMShop.png)